 I started my masters in Computer Science at the lab in September 2013, and fast-tracked towards a PhD in September 2014.
 I received my BMath Double Honours in Computer Science and Combinatorics & Optimization from the University of Waterloo, and have had software development internships involving machine learning and "big data" at companies such as Google, Amazon, and ContextLogic.
 I also helped start-up the multi-billion dollar company, Wish, by developing their personalization/relevancy algorithms.

 I am interested in understanding how the brain can most effectively represent and process dynamic stimuli.
-The NEF is a perfect fit for exploring the range of ways this can be accomplished using biologically plausible spiking neurons and synaptic models.
-This understanding is being used to build models that classify dynamic stimuli online, and to build structured representations of temporal information, on-the-fly, for use in tasks such as recall/association/prediction.
+The NEF is a perfect fit for exploring the range of ways this can be accomplished using biologically plausible spiking neurons and synapse models.
+This understanding is being used to build models that classify dynamic stimuli online, and to build structured representations of low-frequency information, on-the-fly, for use in tasks such as recall/association/prediction.